 In 1912, London was the target of many attacks during the suffragette bombing and arson campaign, in which historic landmarks such as Westminster Abbey and St Paul's Cathedral were bombed.

-On 11 November 1920, the tomb of the Unknown Warrior was buried in Westminster Abbey and the Cenotaph was unveiled.
+On 11 November 1920, the tomb of the Unknown Warrior was buried in Westminster Abbey.
+The Cenotaph, located in Whitehall, was unveiled on the same day.

-Since 1925, McVitie's has manufactured chocolate digestives, the nation's most popular biscuit for dunking in tea, at their Harlesden factory in north-west London.
+Since 1925, chocolate digestives, a popular biscuit for dunking in tea, have been manufactured by McVitie's at their Harlesden factory in north-west London.

 In 1928, the largest cinema chain in the country, Odeon Cinemas, was founded in London by Oscar Deutsch.